ranasooriya/SolrCloud/README.md

-# sudo-portal
+# SolrCloud
-SUDO Access Automation System
+Solr Cloud with Docker